 Women should also cover their cleavage, so the most practical way to visit the Vatican (especially if you are traveling in summer) is to wear a foulard or scarf over your shoulders.
 These rules also apply to visits to the Vatican Museums and the Sistine Chapel.

-The space in the crypts is quite limited and very delicate, so for its perfect conservation, you will not be able to access the underground with large backpacks or bulky luggage.
+The space of the crypts is quite limited and very delicate, so for its perfect preservation, you will not be able to access the underground with large backpacks or bulky luggage.
 Therefore, it is recommended that you leave at the hotel the bags or backpacks that you will not need during the day so that they are not a nuisance.

 If you still have to carry a bag or backpack that you think may create a problem when accessing the Necropolis, there are lockers or deposits for a fee where you can leave your belongings under surveillance.
 This service is located before accessing the temple, in the facade of the Basilica on the right side.
 However, keep in mind that there may be long lines, so calculate the time needed to avoid being late for your guided tour.

 This visit is not permitted for children under 15 years of age